ehne/relive/packages/docs/docs/what-is-relive.md

 ## Goals
 * Have an insanely high uptime with nearly no frames dropped.
 * Almost zero delay between data being sent and showing up on the animation
 * Be extremely easy to get up and running with.
-(Have a look at the "hello world" guide).
+(Have a look at the "quickstart" guide).
 * Support broadcasts of any size.
 * Make character generation (the industry term for broadcast graphics) more accessible.